Josef Fanta: Life

 Josef Fanta was born on 7 December 1856 in Sudoměřice u Tábora.
 He came from a deeply religious family, which was later reflected in his work.
 In 1873–1877, he studied civil engineering at the Czech Technical University in Prague (ČVUT).
 He then worked for Josef Zítek on the interiors of the National Theatre.
 From 1880, he was an assistant of Josef Schulz.
 In 1889–1890, he went on a study trip to Italy.

-From 1909 to 1922, he was a professor of medieval architecture at ČVUT.
+From 1909 to 1922, Fanta was a professor of medieval architecture at ČVUT.
 He educated many notable Czech architects.
 He was an honorary doctor of technical sciences and a member of the Czechoslovak Academy of Sciences.
 He was friends with the writers Julius Zeyer and Jakub Arbes and the painter Zdenka Braunerová.

 In 1895, Fanta married the social worker Julie Kusá.
-Fanta died on 20 June 1954 in Prague, at the age of 97.
-He is buried at the Olšany Cemetery in the family tomb, which he himself designed.
+He died on 20 June 1954 in Prague, at the age of 97.
+He is buried at the Olšany Cemetery, in the family tomb that he himself designed.